0xsamuel-eth/chipotle_puppeteer_bot/README.md

 # tweet_puppeteer

-Puppeteer script to copy an embedded code from a Tweet, paste into iMessage, and send
+Bot to scrape and send Chipotle codes using Puppeteer & Tesseract